FabricMC/fabric-docs/develop/items/custom-item-groups.md

 ## Creating the Item Group {#creating-the-item-group}

 It's surprisingly easy to create an item group.
-Simply create a new static final field in your items class to store the item group and a registry key for it, you can then use the item group event similarly to how you added your items to the vanilla item groups:
+Simply create a new static final field in your items class to store the item group and a resource key for it, you can then use the item group event similarly to how you added your items to the vanilla item groups:

 @[code transcludeWith=:::9](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)